What makes a good fit for a Guide Dog home?

 Generally speaking, a welcoming, loving environment makes a fantastic fit for a reclassified Guide Dog.
 Beyond that, there are some specific requirements for best-possible forever homes:

-- All dogs from Guide Dogs NSW/ACT are de-sexed and microchipped.
-All dogs are vet checked prior to placement with their new owner and are up to date with vaccination, heartworm and worming treatment.
+- All pet dogs are desexed and microchipped.
+All pet dogs are vet checked prior to placement with their new owner and are current with vaccinations, flea, tick, and worming treatments.

 How old are the reclassified Guide Dogs?